-- A padlock symbol next to secure URLs, providing another way of validating online shopping security.
+- A padlock symbol next to secure URLs, which provides another way of validating online shopping security.
 If you don’t see a padlock symbol next to the URL you’re using, it may not be a secure payment portal.

 If you’re uncertain of the reputation of an e-commerce site, be cautious and consider purchasing that item or gift from a different trusted brand.

-2. Don’t make online purchases when using public or unsecured WiFi.
+2. Don’t make online purchases when using public or unsecured Wi-Fi.